Achiles-10/Achiles-10/README.md

 #### "If you love life, do not waste time, for time is what life is made up of".🕖

-- 🚧 From Brazil living in Timóteo
+- 🚧 From Brazil living in Timóteo.
-- 💻 Front-end, Back-end
+- 💻 Front-end, Back-end.
 - 🧙 Programming wizard, spreading positivity and motivation.